ddev/ddev/docs/content/users/usage/faq.md

 * It’s focused directly on running containers.
 * It’s fast and stable.

+### Can I run DDEV on an older Mac?

+Probably!
+You’ll need to install an older, unsupported version of Docker Desktop—but you can likely use it to run the latest DDEV version.

+Check out [this Stack Overflow answer](https://stackoverflow.com/a/69964995/897279) for a walk through the process.

 ### Do I need to install PHP, Composer, nginx, or Node.js/npm on my workstation?

 No. These tools live inside DDEV’s Docker containers, so you only need to [install Docker](../install/docker-installation.md) and [install DDEV](../install/ddev-installation.md).
 This is especially handy for Windows users where there’s more friction getting these things installed.